THIS DAY IN SPORTS HISTORY

 April 6, 1992

-Duke University won its second straight NCAA men's basketball tournament title with a 71-51 win over Michigan at the Metrodome in Minneapolis, Minn.
-Duke's Christian Laettner scored a game-high 19 points, while Grant Hill added 18 and Thomas Hill had 16.
-Chris Webber led Michigan with 14 points.
+Christian Laettner scored 19 points to lead Duke University to its second straight NCAA men’s basketball tournament — a 71-51 win over Michigan in Minneapolis, Minn.

 April 6, 1970

-Three weeks after moving from Seattle to Milwaukee, the former Pilots played their first game as the Brewers and lost 12-0 to the visiting California Angels.
+Three weeks after moving from Seattle to Milwaukee, the former Pilots played their first game as the Brewers, losing 12-0 to the visiting California Angels.

 April 6, 1958

-Professional golfer Arnold Palmer wins the first of his four Masters titles, finishing one stroke ahead of Doug Ford and Fred Hawkins in the 22nd tournament at Augusta National Golf Course in Georgia.
+Professional golfer Arnold Palmer won the first of his four Masters titles.
+Palmer finished one stroke ahead of Doug Ford and Fred Hawkins in the 22nd tournament at Augusta National Golf Course in Georgia.

 Be the first to know